- Introducing OPLE

 OPLE is a software package for creating, editing and managing license expressions using ONIX-PL.
 OPLE has been developed as an "open source" package, which means that it can be freely copied, used and adapted, with minimal restrictions or obligations (its use is covered by a license based upon the well-known BSD open source software license).
 OPLE is built upon a stable foundation of established open source software components.
 OPLE can be installed on a wide range of computer platforms, from large network servers to individual laptop PCs, and is compatible with all major operating system environments (Microsoft Windows, Apple Macintosh, Linux).

 OPLE has been developed by EDItEUR with generous financial support from the Joint Information Systems Committee of the UK Higher Education and Further Education funding bodies (JISC) and the Publishers Licensing Society (PLS).

 Who needs OPLE?

 OPLE is the first tool developed specifically to enable machine-readable expressions of complete publications licenses to be captured, edited and managed in ONIX-PL format.
 It has been developed primarily for use by publishers, libraries and intermediaries in the management of licensing the use of published content, especially online.
 OPLE may be installed and used as a stand-alone system, but it may also be adapted to function as a component within a larger system, such as a library's resource management system or publisher's license management system.

 OPLE can be installed on a stand-alone Windows PC, or on a network server, or under other operating systems.
-The current release is Version 1.0 Build 1.2.3.
-Build 1.2.3, issued in January 2011, incorporates some significant enhancements and corrects a few, mostly minor, bugs.
+The current release is Version 1.0 Build 1.2.4.
+Build 1.2.4, issued in July 2016, incorporates some significant extensions to the OPLE ‘summary view’, and corrects a few minor bugs.
 If you have installed a previous release, we recommend that you replace it with the updated build.
 Instructions for upgrading will be found in a separate section below.

 Installation on a stand-alone PC